 One of the best things about succulents is that you will find you have multiple plants in one small pot.
-You should remove the old soil as much as you can by gently rubbing the plant between the palms of your hands, until it falls off or you can dip it in water if you are concern about causing damage to the roots.
-Do not try to pick the soil off because you can tare the roots.
+You should remove the old soil as much as you can by gently rubbing the plant between the palms of your hands until it falls off or you can dip it in water if you are concerned about causing damage to the roots.
+Do not try to pick the soil off because you can take the roots.
 After the soil is removed, then go ahead and split the plants if you have more than one.
 BONUS!

 E. Begin Placing your Succulents.

 Place your succulent on the perimeter at a little angle facing out.
 Very little, but you want the plants to face out so they create a beautiful edge as they grow and cover the perimeter of the pot.

 F. Make a Hole in the Center and Place Stone.